 The resultant increase in equity is recorded in share based payment reserve.

 In case of cash-settled transactions, a liability is recognised for the fair value of cash-settled transactions.
 The fair value is measured initially and at each reporting date up to and including the settlement date, with changes in fair value recognised in employee benefits expense.
 The fair value is expensed over the period until the vesting date with recognition of a corresponding liability.
 The fair value is determined with the assistance of an external valuer.
+Refer note 27.

 (N) Provisions, contingent liabilities and contingent assets

 Provisions represent liabilities for which the amount or timing is uncertain.
-Provisions are recognised when the Company has a present obligation (legal or constructive), as a result of past events, and it is probable that an outflow of resources, that can be reliably estimated, will be required to settle such an obligation.
+Provisions are recognized when the Company has a present obligation (legal or constructive), as a result of past events, and it is probable that an outflow of resources, that can be reliably estimated, will be required to settle such an obligation.

 If the effect of the time value of money is material, provisions are determined by discounting the expected future cash flows to net present value using an appropriate pre-tax discount rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.
-Unwinding of the discount is recognised in the statement of profit and loss as a finance cost.
+Unwinding of the discount is recognized in the statement of profit and loss as a finance cost.
 Provisions are reviewed at each reporting date and are adjusted to reflect the current best estimate.

 A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Company or a present obligation that is not recognised because it is not probable that an outflow of resources will be required to settle the obligation.
-A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognised because it cannot
+A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognised because it cannot be measured reliably.
+The Company does not recognize a contingent liability but discloses its existence in the notes to the financial statements.

 Contingent assets are not recognised but disclosed in the financial statements when an inflow of economic benefit is probable.